Bram Stoker's Dracula

 Review:

-It then jumps to the late 1897.
-We have a young solicitor who is trying to move up in his company Jonathan.
+It then jumps to 1897.
+We have a young solicitor who is trying to move up in his company, Jonathan.
 He’s taking over an account in Transylvania for a rich count as his predecessor R.M.
-Renfield (Tom Waits) has went crazy and now in an asylum.
+Renfield (Tom Waits) went crazy and now held in a nearby asylum.
 Jonathan is engaged to Mina and they are to be married when he returns.
+She wants to marry before he leaves, but he doesn’t feel he has enough money.

 While he’s gone, Mina goes to visit her friend Lucy Westenra (Sadie Frost).
-She has quite a dirty mind and mouth.
-She is rich, but she is concerned she’s not married yet.
-She doesn’t lack for suitors though.
-There’s a doctor at the nearby asylum Jack Seward (Richard E. Grant), Lord Arthur Holmwood (Cary Elwes) and a Texan Quincey P. Morris (Billy Campbell).
+She has a dirty mind and mouth despite being a virgin.
+She is rich but concerned that she’s not yet married.
+She doesn’t lack suitors though.
+There’s a doctor at the nearby asylum, Jack Seward (Richard E. Grant), Lord Arthur Holmwood (Cary Elwes) and a Texan named Quincey P. Morris (Billy Campbell).

-Jonathan makes his way to the castle where Dracula lives and it is an interesting journey.
-He arrives to meet the count.
-He is very old and they go about their business.
-Dracula sees who Reeves’ fiancée is and she looks just like his long lost love.
-Dracula has bought a bunch of property around London.
-He also requires Jonathan to stay at his castle for a month.
+Jonathan makes his way to the castle where Dracula lives after an interesting journey.
+He meets the count who is old and they go about their business.
+Dracula sees who Jonathan’s fiancée is and she looks just like his long-lost love.
+Dracula has bought properties around London.
+He also requires Jonathan to stay at his castle for a month under the guise of learning more about English customs.

-He is told to stay in his room, but Jonathan knows something isn’t right.
-He stumbles upon three brides of Dracula, one of which is Monica Bellucci, who seduce him.
-Dracula wards them off, but he soon leaves for London.
-He is out to get his love back, but this beast also has other carnal desires to attend to.
+He is told to stay in his room at night, but Jonathan knows something isn’t right.
+He stumbles upon the three brides of Dracula, one of which is Monica Bellucci.
+They seduce him.
+Dracula wards them off, but soon leaves for London.
+He is out to get his love back, but this beast also has other carnal desires to deal with.
 When Lucy becomes ill, Dr. Abraham Van Helsing (Anthony Hopkins) is called in.

-I want to start off saying that Coppola did an excellent job on this film.
-He stays faithful to the book and then added some elements like a deeper backstory for Dracula’s character.
-This is a horror film, but it also has some good elements of surrealism and romance.
-To be honest, it is more a tragic love story of Dracula losing his bride and trying to get her back, but with the backdrop of a vampire tale.
+That is where I’ll leave my recap and introduction to the characters.
+Where I want to start then is by saying that Coppola did an excellent job in bringing this material to life.
+He stays as faithful to the book as he can and added elements like a deeper backstory for Dracula’s character.
+This is a horror film, but it also has elements of surrealism and romance.
+To be honest, it is more a tragic love story of Dracula losing his bride and trying to get her back.
+The complication is that it is a vampire tale to show love transcends time.

-Going from this though, there is the interesting aspect of Dracula being as bestial as a vampire.
-I do like the idea they modeled him after a bat.
-I almost wish they wouldn’t have gone as animalistic as they do.
-I also feel like this is more of an allegory for lust and carnal pleasure.
+There is a great dichotomy of Dracula being this suave prince as well as a bestial creature.
+I love the idea they modeled him after a bat.
+I almost wish they hadn’t gone as animalistic as they do as it has such a stark contrast.
+I also feel like this aspect is more of an allegory for lust and carnal pleasure.
 Something to go along with this is Lucy.
-She has a foul mouth, but the night she is seduced by Dracula, she is wearing a red nightgown.
-I definitely think this was on purpose with red being the color of passion.
+She has a foul mouth, but Mina alludes to the fact that it is a byproduct of her being rich.
+It is an act.
+The night she is seduced by Dracula, she wears a red nightgown.
+This was on purpose with being the color of passion.
+It is also different from her normal nightgowns or wedding dress.
 This is also seen in the change of Mina as well.

-There’s another aspect here of science versus religion.
-Dr. Seward is trying to understand what is happening to Lucy.
-He can’t figure it out and he fears for her life.
-Van Helsing is called in and learns quickly what is happening.
-Van Helsing is a teacher of medical sciences, but he still believes in religion.
+Another aspect to explore is science versus religion.
+Dr. Seward tries to understand what is happening to Lucy with a medical diagnosis.
+He’s at a loss and he fears for her life.
+Van Helsing is called in and knows almost at once.
+Van Helsing is a teacher of medical sciences, but still believes in religion.
 I found this quite interesting.
-We also know that religious artifacts help to ward off vampire so there’s an interesting duality.
+He is also at the forefront of knowing about abnormal afflictions.
+We also know that religious artifacts help to ward off vampires so there’s an interesting duality.
+Dracula’s change was in direct defiance of God so there’s also that aspect.

-To the acting of the film, it is great.
+Something that I need to discuss is the acting.
+There are great performances here.
 Oldman is truly a treasure.
 I love how we get three versions of Dracula.
-The one in the past is quite tragic.
+The one in the past that is tragic.
 The elder one also seems very similar to the first, but just able to convey the age and wisdom.
+It is also creepy.
 The final one is the one that seduces Mina.
-He has good parts of arrogant, along with being sad.
+He has good parts of arrogance, along with being sad.
 He did a great job.
 I thought Ryder was solid in her role.
 Hopkins is much like Oldman, always great.
 He does play this role a bit too eccentric for my taste.
-I like Reeves, but I think he doesn’t fit in this film unfortunately.
-He would be the only negative I have.
+The one that I usually hear getting grief is Reeves.
+His accent is off, but I thought he was fine.
+I do like Grant as Dr. Seward.
+He works well off Elwes and Campbell who are the suitors that become friends.
+Frost is also good along with Waits as Renfield.
+I did like a cameo by Bellucci, who is gorgeous, along with the other brides.
 I thought the rest of the cast rounded out the film for what was needed.